 Mr. Landefeld taught in the Pittsburgh area for 20 years, both in public and private programs.
 He is the founder and former Executive Director of Talent Education of Greater Pittsburgh.
 Prior to moving to Dallas as the new Director of the Suzuki Institute of Dallas, he was Director of the American Suzuki Institute at the University of Wisconsin-Stevens Point.
 He also served as the Director of the Texas Christian University Suzuki Institute in Fort Worth.

-He has held the position of CEO of the International Suzuki Association (ISA) from 2003 until July 1, 2011 and currently serves on the ISA Board of Directors representing the U.S. as Member-at-Large.
+He held the position of CEO of the International Suzuki Association (ISA) from 2003 until July 1, 2011.

 Danette Schuh is the Director of Dolce Music Studio, home of Dolce Strings and Dolce Babies, where she teaches violin, viola and Suzuki Baby classes.
 She has been teaching for over 25 years.
 Formerly the President of the Houston Area Suzuki Strings Association, she has been instrumental in bringing Suzuki ECE to the Houston area.
 She was the recipient of the Houston Music Teachers Association President’s “Bravo” award and was named HMTA 2001 “Teacher of the Year”.
 She holds a Bachelor of Music degree with honors from Indiana University.
 Mrs. Schuh also performs with the Möbius Chamber Ensemble and Houston’s First Baptist Church Orchestra.
 She and her husband, Todd, reside in Sugar Land, Texas.